Llama-Logic/TS4-Modders-Reference/src/content/docs/about/github-and-writing-tutorial.md

 Congratulations!
 You just made the pull request!

+Fun fact: You can see my own pull request, along the history of changes, [here!](https://github.com/Llama-Logic/TS4-Modders-Reference/pull/25)

 ## What's next?

 You wait!
 GitHub should give you a notification and an email once your pull request gets merged.
 Or if it has comments requesting changes.